-Led by the Chief Engineer, the Engineering-Construction Department is charged with maintaining and developing the District's infrastructure assets.
+This Branch also includes Engineering.
+The Engineering-Construction Department is charged with maintaining and developing the District's infrastructure assets.
 This team primarily administers public works projects within the Major Maintenance Program, Balanced Capital Program, Economic Recovery Program, and Other Capital Projects appropriations to fulfill the infrastructure needs of the District.